How Tax Shields Can Be Used to Reduce Income Tax

 For example, a business is deciding whether to lease a building or to purchase the building.
 Taking on a mortgage for the purchase of a building would create a tax shield because mortgage interest is deductible.
 If the business puts the tax shield benefit from the mortgage into the decision, the tax benefit of a mortgage might make the decision easier.

-- Increase expenses, but they lower taxable income.
+- Increase expenses, though they lower taxable income.